bitrifttech/li/README.md

 ## 🧠 AI Intelligence Mode

 The **intelligence mode** (`-i` or `--intelligence`) helps you understand command outputs by running a command and then using AI to explain what the output means in human-friendly terms.
+You can also pipe existing command output into `li` for analysis without re-running the original command.

 ### How It Works

-1. **Execute Command**: li runs your specified shell command
+1. **Execute or Receive Output**: li runs your specified shell command, or consumes piped stdin if provided
 2. **Capture Output**: Both stdout and stderr are collected
 3. **AI Explanation**: The output is sent to the AI model for analysis
 4. **Human-Friendly Breakdown**: Get explanations, insights, and warnings

+> Tip: Passing `--question` automatically enables intelligence mode, even if you omit `-i`.

 ### Examples